FC Sopron

-FC Sopron was a Hungarian football club from the town of Sopron, near the Austrian border.
+FC Sopron is a Hungarian football club from the town of Sopron, near the Austrian border.
 It was founded in 1921 as Soproni Postás.
 The club's home stadium is Stadion Városi with a capacity of 5,300.

+History

 With the beginning of the season 2007/08 Lajos Détári was appointed for being the head coach.
 After Antonio Righi bought the club Détári was fired (without getting paid for his work) and replaced by now head coach Vincenzo Cosco.
 In January 2008 their license was withdrawn by the league over unpaid taxes and payments.
 It was agreed that they would remain in 1.
 Liga for 2007/08 with 0 points for the season, all points being awarded to their opponents.
-It finally went to bankruptcy and was dissolved.
+It finally went to bankruptcy and was dissolved in January 2008.
 It was replaced with newly founded Soproni VSE and climbed to NB II after winning Bakony Group of NB III in 2010–11 season.